 So, you’ve just got yourself a swanky new pair of loudspeakers and can’t wait to listen to them, but we want to make sure you hook them up to get the most out of them.
 Ensuring that your speakers work with optimum efficiency, accuracy, and volume isn’t difficult these days, but there are a few tips worth knowing.
 We’re here to help you learn everything you need to know about connecting and powering your speakers, plus the importance of impedance matching.

 What’s the difference between active and passive loudspeakers?

 Loudspeakers are available in three formats: passive, powered, and active.
 Powered loudspeakers have a built-in amplifier that is appropriately powered and matched to the speakers’ driver units.
 They can also incorporate active crossovers (that’s a topic for another day!) which makes them active speakers.
-Smart home and Bluetooth speakers are always active, as they require power for their additional features.
-If you have active speakers, you can simply plug them into a power outlet (or rely on the internal batteries), connect your audio source, and stop reading here, unless you’re curious of course!
+Smart home and Bluetooth speakers are always powered, as they require power for their additional features.
+If you have powered speakers, you can simply plug them into a power outlet (or rely on the internal batteries), connect your audio source, and stop reading here, unless you’re curious of course!

-The second type, passive loudspeakers, don’t have built-in amplification, so there’s no provision to connect them to a power outlet or other power source.
+The first type, passive loudspeakers, don’t have built-in amplification, so there’s no provision to connect them to a power outlet or other power source.
 Instead, the back of each speaker will have a pair of binding posts or wire clamps that you’ll need to connect to an external amplifier or receiver with some appropriate wire.

 Now, to figure out which amplifier to use and how to hook everything up: that’s where this guide comes in.